-In the 2016 Timber Year, one block exceeded 5% soil disturbance, however prior approval was received from the government prior to construction; no blocks were over 5% that didn't receive prior approval from the government as outlined in the Canfor Operating Ground Rules.
+In the 2017 Timber Year, 11 blocks exceeded 5% soil disturbance, however approval was received from the government prior to construction with the exception of one block; The one block over 5% that didn't receive prior approval from the government as outlined in the Canfor Operating Ground Rules was E631277; a road was added during operations due to slopes within the block.
+In the future, harvesting supervisors and contractors will determine whether the addition of new roads will exceed 5% soil disturbance prior to construction and seek approval from the Forest Officer as required.